dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 𝑣2

 Because no quantity in this calculation depends on the cone's size, both cones have the same drag coefficient.
 (Our estimated drag coefficient is significantly larger than the canonical drag coefficient for a solid cone, roughly 0.7, and is approximately the drag coefficient for a wedge.)
-Thus, the drag coefficient is independent of Reynolds number—at least, for Reynolds numbers between 3500 and 7000.
+Thus, the drag coefficient is independent of Reynolds number — at least, for Reynolds numbers between 3500 and 7000.
 The giant-cone experiment of Problem 4.16 shows that the independence holds even to 𝖱𝖾 ∼ 14 000.

 Within this range, the dimensionless function 𝑓 in drag coefficient = 𝑓cone(Reynolds number)